eknathdj/devops-gitops-argocd-gha-helm/README.md

   - Builds and pushes Docker image to Docker Hub (or other registry).
   - Scans the built image using Trivy.
   - Updates `kustomization.yaml` in overlays/dev to set the new image tag and commits the change (so ArgoCD will sync).
-- DevSecOps scanning steps example (SpotBugs + Trivy).
+- DevSecOps scanning steps example (SpotBugs + Trivy) - configured in testing mode (non-blocking).

 > **NOTE:** No secrets are included.
 You must set repository secrets as documented below before running the workflow.